 - If you have any queries regarding the school’s dress code, please contact the school office.

-Our school uniform supplier is Aitken & Niven
+Our school uniform supplier is Stevensons/Aitken & Niven

 Footwear and Clothing Grants

 Grants for footwear and clothing for children are available to parents receiving: